-As introduced in section~\ref{sec:method-as}, we further aim to achieve more efficient data handling with adaptive sampling.
-Again, the adaptive sampling enables us to generate low-resolution data based on the difference in the `importance' of each arbitrary region.
-We summarize the application of two-dimensional super resolution with adaptive sampling in figure~\ref{fig:2DSRadap}.
-Note that the considered downsampling factor $\alpha$ of conventional pooling in figure~\ref{fig:2DSRadap} is not same as the discussion above --- $\alpha_x=16$ in the streamwise direction and $\alpha_y=8$ in the normal direction --- in order to align the number of grid points with adaptive sampling $n_{\rm grid, adaptive}$ as possible as we can.
-The reconstruction accuracy with the present adaptive sampling for $v$ and $w$ components is superior to that of conventional average pooling while reducing the number of grids.
-Especially, the number of grid points for $w$ component can be saved approximately $75\%$ against that with conventional pooling.
-However, we should caution that the use of adaptive sampling does not work well for the $u$ component in this particular example.
-It is caused by difficulty in determining the universal weight through the convolutional operation for the velocity component which structures significantly vary over each snapshot.
-This implies that care should be taken for the choice of an appropriate pooling method depending on data that users handle.
-In turn, it also enables us to notice that there may be an optimal combination of pooling methods and their sampling ratio so as to achieve efficient data saving.
+The reconstruction accuracy with the present adaptive sampling for the $v$ and $w$ components is superior to that of the conventional average pooling while reducing the number of grids.
+Especially, the number of grid points for the $w$ component can be saved approximately $75\%$ against that with the conventional pooling.
+However, we should be careful in the use of adaptive sampling, as it does not work well for the $u$ component in this particular example.
+This is caused by difficulty in determining the universal weights through the convolutional operation for the velocity component whose structures significantly vary over each snapshot.
+In turn, there may be an optimal combination of pooling methods and their sampling ratio to achieve the most efficient data saving.

 Finally, let us exemplify the hybrid method of conventional pooling and adaptive sampling, by presenting the three-dimensional reconstruction in figure~\ref{fig:3Dfield-adap}.
-For this investigation, we use $n_{\mathrm{sections}}=5$ for all models.
-The hybrid pooling here represents that the conventional pooling is used for the $u$ component while taking the adaptive sampling for the $v$ and $w$ components.
-As shown, the hybrid utilization can achieve almost same error label as that with conventional pooling while saving the storage to approximately 0.0218\% against the original number of grid points.
-This hybrid method can also be combined with sophisticated tools to determine optimal pooling ratio for adaptive sampling, e.g., hyperopt~\cite{BYC2013} and Baysian optimization~\cite{MMLMBL2019}.
+For this investigation, we use $n_{\mathrm{section}}=5$ for all models.
+Based on the results discussed above, conventional pooling is used for the $u$ component, while adaptive sampling is used for the $v$ and $w$ components in the present hybrid pooling.
+The hybrid utilization can achieve almost the same error level as that with the conventional pooling while saving the storage to approximately 0.0218\% against the original.
+This hybrid method can also be combined with optimization to determine the optimal pooling ratio for adaptive sampling, e.g., hyperopt~\cite{BYC2013} and Bayesian optimization~\cite{MMLMBL2019}.